Harshit071/adaptive-iopa-preprocessing-intern-assignment/README.md

 | Original                                                                 | Static Processed                                                                      | Adaptive Processed                                                                         |
 | :----------------------------------------------------------------------: | :------------------------------------------------------------------------------------: | :-----------------------------------------------------------------------------------------: |
 | ![Original IS2025...](results/original_visuals/IS20250218_193621_8940_10081171_original.png) | ![Static IS2025...](results/static_processed_visuals/IS20250218_193621_8940_10081171_static.png) | ![Adaptive IS2025...](results/adaptive_processed_visuals/IS20250218_193621_8940_10081171_adaptive.png) |
-*Caption: This image shows typical adaptive behavior.
-The adaptive pipeline [describe what it did well, e.g., moderately enhanced contrast and sharpness without introducing significant artifacts, compared to the static version which might have over-sharpened].*
+*This image shows typical adaptive behavior.
+The adaptive pipeline [It id well moderately enhanced contrast and sharpness without introducing significant artifacts, compared to the static version which might have over-sharpened].*

 ---